telerik/maui-docs/controls/datagrid/row-details/row-details-template.md

 ---
 title: Row Details Template
 page_title: .NET MAUI DataGrid Documentation - Row Details Template
-description: Learn how to present additional information about DataGrid row by using row details functionality.
+description: Learn how to present additional information about a DataGrid row by using the row details functionality.
 position:
 slug: datagrid-row-details-template
 ---